eddycharly/k8s-training/kubectl/basics/readme.md

 in order to connect to a kubernetes cluster, `kubectl` requires a configuration file.

-the default location for the configuration file is `$HOME/.kube/config` but it can be overriden of split over several files if you're working with multiple clusters.
+the default location for the configuration file is `$HOME/.kube/config`, but it can be overriden, or split into several files (usefull when working with multiple clusters).

 ### kubectl configuration file example